 - Less strenuous application process: When turning to a friend or family member for a loan, the application process is reduced down to a candid—yet serious—conversation.
 Aunt Sally isn’t likely to run a credit report, check your debt-to-income ratio, or require any application fees.
 She is likely to ask what led to your need to borrow, what your plans are for the cash, and how you plan on paying her back.

 - Fast cash: With traditional banks and credit unions, it can take several days to receive funding.
-When borrowing from someone you know, it’s sometimes a matter of minutes before cash is either in hand or en route to your bank account after coming to an agreement.
+When , it’s sometimes a matter of minutes before cash is either in hand or en route to your bank account after coming to an agreement.

 - Delayed payments: A friend or family member may be more likely to agree to a delayed payment window for a personal loan.
 If you’re training for a new job and taking out a loan to get you through until your first paycheck, being able to delay payments until your income is steady is a huge benefit.
 A traditional lender is unlikely to delay the opening of the repayment window.